siobyrne/young-dressage-horse-program-analysis/README.md

 #### Highest Percentage of Grand Prix Horses by Sire
 When looking at the highest percentage of Grand Prix offspring, I only looked at sires with 9 or more offspring total, in order to have a better sample size (although this is obviously still quite small).
 When we look at sires of Grand Prix offspring by the highest percentage versus solely looking at the count, it shakes things up a bit (Figure 29).

 While ranked third in terms of number of Grand Prix offspring, the top producer of Grand Prix horses by percentage was Jazz at 61.5% (8/13).
 Florencio I and Belissimo M were both at 55.6% (5/9), Sir Donnerhall I (9/18) Fidertanz (6/12) were both at 50%.
 While Sandro Hit had the highest number of Grand Prix offspring, this was only 45.8% of the total number of offspring (11/24).
 The rest were Florestan I at 41.7% (5/12), Hotline at 40% (4/10), Rotspon at 33.3% (4/12), Sir Sinclair at 33.3% (3/9), and Furstenball at 15.8% (3/19).
+This seems indicitive that

 ![Percentage of Grand Prix Offspring by Sire](images/gp-sire-percentage.png)